-Acquisition of minority interests is accounted using the Economic Entity Method.
-Under the Economic Entity Method, the purchase of a minority interest is a transaction with a shareholder.
+Acquisition of non-controlling interests is accounted using the Economic Entity Method.
+Under the Economic Entity Method, the purchase of a non-controlling interests is a transaction with a shareholder.
 As such, any excess consideration over the Group's share of net assets is recorded in owners' equity.